de-jcup/sarif-java/README.md

 If there are major (breaking) changes for the next library, it will be `2.1.0-2.0`.

 #### Package names
-The package names do contain the sarif version inside so easy to differentiate
+The package names do contain the SARIF version inside so easy to differentiate

 For example:
 ```
-	de.jcup.sarif.sarif210.*
+	de.jcup.sarif_2_1_0.*
-	de.jcup.sarif.sarif300.*
+	de.jcup.sarif_3_0_0.*
 ```

 ### Usage
 The projects will use the library as a normal maven/gradle dependency:

 E.g.
-`groupId: de.jcup.sarif artifactId: sarif-java version:2.1.0-1.0 type:jar`
+`groupId: de.jcup.sarif artifactId: sarif version:2.1.0-1.0 type:jar`

 ## Build
-- We have no generated sourced checked into the repository!
+- We have no generated source checked into the repository!
-- At the build time, we start the generated, execute tests
+- To build the complete library we have a `full-build.sh` script.
+This will generate sources, a custom gradle build file and build the library parts afterwards.
-- At release time we use github actions workflow which does execute the genertion of the dedicated sub project (e.g. "sarif-2.1.0" via ./gradlew :sarif-2.1.0:generate") and deploy the build jar to maven central.
+- At release time we use github actions workflow which uses the build script and will upload to maven central by using the relase version tag.

 ## Deployment
 - Deployment to maven central (for each sub module)